genesiscommunitysuccess/docs/docs/01_getting-started/10_web-training/01_web-training-day1.md

 ```html
 <foundation-header logo-src="https://icotar.com/avatar/genesis"></foundation-header>
 ```
 The `logo-src` defines the image that you want to display.
 Adding this attribute will update the logo on both the flyout and navigation bar.
-Omit the attribute to leave the Genesis logo.
+If you omit the attribute, this will leave out the Genesis logo.

 ### Exercise 1.2: customising the logo
 :::info estimated time